The ALTER TABLE

 ALTER TABLE integers ALTER i SET DATA TYPE VARCHAR USING concat(i, '_', j);

-The SET DATA TYPE clause changes the type of a column in a table.
-Any data present in the column is converted according to the provided expression in the USING clause, or, if the USING clause is absent, cast to the new data type.
-Note that columns can only have their type changed if they do not have any indexes that rely on them and are not part of any CHECK constraints.
+clause is absent, cast to the new data type.
+Note that columns can only have their type changed if they do not have any indexes that rely on them and are not part of any CHECK

-SET / DROP DEFAULT
+/ DROP DEFAULT

--- set the default value of a column
+Set the default value of a column:

 ALTER TABLE integers ALTER COLUMN i SET DEFAULT 10;

--- drop the default value of a column
+Drop the default value of a column:

 ALTER TABLE integers ALTER COLUMN i DROP DEFAULT;

-The SET/DROP DEFAULT clause modifies the DEFAULT value of an existing column.
+value of an existing column.
 Note that this does not modify any existing data in the column.
 Dropping the default is equivalent to setting the default value to NULL.

-ADD / DROP CONSTRAINT
+/ DROP CONSTRAINT

-The ADD CONSTRAINT and DROP CONSTRAINT clauses are not yet supported in DuckDB.
+clauses are not yet supported in DuckDB.